xlzhang223/TestOfAtr/tools/ahat/README.txt

  * Show somewhere where to send bugs.
  * Include a link to /objects in the overview and menu?
  * Turn on LOCAL_JAVACFLAGS := -Xlint:unchecked -Werror
- * Use hex for object ids in URLs?

  * [low priority] by site allocations won't line up if the stack has been truncated.
 Is there any way to manually line them up in that case?

- * [low priority] Have a switch to choose whether unreachable objects are ignored or not?
-Is there any interest in what's unreachable, or is it only reachable objects that people care about?

 Things to Test:
  * That we can open a hprof without an 'app' heap and show a tabulation of